Discover more from A Few Things....

 Mimetic Desire leads to competition, because we are the same and desire the same things, this creates conflict, as we try to differentiate while we all compete for the same things.

-This leads to Memetic Rivalry: We are defined by who we choose to compete with.
+This leads to Mimetic Rivalry: We are defined by who we choose to compete with.

 This is true as much of for as individuals as it is for companies and start-ups.
 Because there are few real differences is why we compete so fiercely.

-This Memetic Rivalry can be seen across societies and can lead to trends, bubbles and even physical conflict.
+This Mimetic Rivalry can be seen across societies and can lead to trends, bubbles and even physical conflict.
 We copy each other, while also competing against each other.